jvehent/sops-spec/draft-sops2.md

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 when, and only when, they appear in all capitals, as shown here.

 The following terms are used:

-  - document: a file that contains data requiring protection
+  - document: a file that contains data requiring protection.

-  - document key: a symetric key that encrypts and decrypts the values of a document
+  - document key: a symetric key that encrypts and decrypts the values of a document.

-  - master key: a symetric or asymetric key that encrypts and decrypts a document key a one of its fragment
+  - master key: a symetric or asymetric key that encrypts and decrypts a document key a one of its fragment.

-  - key group: a set of master keys that encrypt or decrypt a document key or one of its fragment
+  - key group: a set of master keys that encrypt or decrypt a document key or one of its fragment.

-  - threshold: a configurable number of key groups needed to recover a document key
+  - threshold: a configurable number of key groups needed to recover a document key.

-  - mac: a message authentication code that protects the integrity of a document
+  - mac: a message authentication code that protects the integrity of a document.

 # Sops Design Rationale and Overview (#sops-rational)